Are you interested in working with me? Sign up HERE to add your name to the list and receive updates when I have openings.

 In private practice, I offer a variety of interventions to meet the individual needs each person has.
-I offer comprehensive psychological testing to assist in developing accurate diagnosis, treatment plans, and accessing necessary resources.
 In therapy, I work within a relational perspective to examine the role relationships play in a person’s life, and how these relationships shape a person’s identity and sense of self.
 Through developing an empathic therapeutic relationship, I examine the ecological context a person interacts with in order to address the components of a person’s life that impact their ability to build constructive relationships with others and with self.
 I work with children and adults in individual and family therapy through a strength-based approach to enhance resilience, repair relationships, and build coping skills to continue to progress throughout the lifespan.

 Struggling with personality disorders can create significant obstacles in relationships with family, friends, colleagues, and intimate partners.
 Through a committed DBT-informed approach, I focus on calming internal distress, mending deep emotional wounds, and building access to serenity in order to repair bridges to supportive relationships and secure sense of self.
 I also offer phone coaching services to support skill use in all contexts including home, work, and relationships.

 Kelsey J. Harper, Psy.D.
 Licensed Psychologist PSY26415